 What are some next steps?

 The largest gap in the Greenway is the 8-mile abandoned Conrail railroad property that was part of the old Detroit Terminal Railroad.
 Like many other railroads in Detroit, they no longer have enough customers to justify their cost.
 The Detroit Terminal Railroad used to serve the former Ford Model T Plant in Highland Park as well as the Hudson and DeSoto car companies.
 Converting the property to a trail is a good use for these types of properties as proven by the Dequindre Cut.

 The Detroit Greenways Coalition with the city of Detroit and other partners are working to acquire this Conrail segment.
 The Coalition wrote grants for the City totaling $4.5 million which equals the appraised property value.
 With the help of additional funding from the Community Foundation for Southeast Michigan, the Kresge Foundation and the EPA, the city is completing the due diligence on the property and negotiating its acquisition from Conrail.
-We expect that acquisition to be complete by the end of 2017.
+We expect that acquisition to be complete by Summer 2018.

 2018: Developing a Framework Plan

 The city received $2 million in funding from the Ralph A. Wilson Foundation that will pay for a Framework Plan and trail design.
-The city expects to issue a request for proposals in November 2017 and hire a consulting team to develop the framework.
+The city expects to issue a request for proposals after the property acquisition and hire a consulting team to develop the framework.
 This plan will share some similarities with one developed for the 606 Trail in Chicago, though that trail is much shorter and had a more predetermined route.

 This framework plan be a great opportunity to become more involved in the design and implementation of this Joe Louis Greenway.